 Where to stay in Du Gia

 Accommodation in Du Gia is typically homestays inside traditional wooden stilt houses.
 For a small village, there is an abundance of homestays and hostels in Du Gia.
-Traveler top picks include Du Gia Backpackers, Du Gia Homestay, Du Gia Garden Homestay, and Du Gia Waterfall Homestay.
+Traveler top picks include Du Gia Cheers Homestay, Du Gia Homestay, Du Gia Garden Homestay, and Du Gia Waterfall Homestay,

 Where to eat and drink in Du Gia

 1HIGH BAR: A Du Gia favorite, 1HIGHBAR hits on all the notes that make a spot cool: western and Vietnamese food favorites, delicious cocktails, a cozy & funky atmosphere, and nice staff who speak great English.
 After a long day of exploring nature, treat yourself to a few drinks with friends here.
 Easy to find location right in town.